isc-projects/kea/doc/sphinx/kea-messages.rst

     An error occurred deallocating SQL statements while closing the PostgreSQL log database: %1

-This is an error message issued when a legal log hook library experienced an error freeing database SQL resources as part of closing its connection to the PostgreSQL database.
+This is an error message issued when the legal log hook library experienced an error freeing database SQL resources as part of closing its connection to the PostgreSQL database.
 The connection is closed as part of normal server shutdown.
 This error is most likely a programmatic issue that is highly